luizgcserra/awsqldbpoc/README.md

 - Microsoft SQL Server: It is possible to define keys in the tables with Unique Constraints guaranteeing the non-duplication of data, but the treatment of INSERT or UPDATE is done manually, intercepting exceptions or performing SELECT command first.

 The number of test samples was initially set to 100,000.
-For some technologies, the execution time made it impossible to execute this quantity and they were reduced to 20,000 samples
+For some technologies, the execution time made it impossible to execute this quantity and they were reduced to 20,000 samples.

 ### Infrastructure used